bleachbit/docs/_posts/2015-09-25-command-line-interface.md

 ## Wiping empty space

-When files are [deleted without shredding](shred-files-and-wipe-disks.html), the contents might be recoverable from the disk's empty free space.
+When files are [deleted without shredding](shred-files-and-wipe-disks.html), the contents might be recoverable from the disk's empty space.
 To prevent recovery from empty space, you can wipe the empty space.
 Unlike wiping specific files, wiping empty space takes a long time.

 You might want to wipe empty space for each logical drive.
 For example, on Windows you might wipe `C:` and `D:`, if you write sensitive files to both.
 On Linux, you might want to wipe `/` and `/home` if they are separate partitions and if you write sensitive information to both.